 Our one year diploma program in Ophthalmic Medical Personnel (OMP) prepares individuals to work with Ophthalmologists and their patients.
 Ophthalmologists are doctors who specialize in a branch of medicine that deals with the structure, function and diseases of the eye.

-Ophthalmic Assistants provide support services to the Ophthalmologist.
-The Ophthalmic Assistant is an important member of the eye care team, supplying vital information to the physician who is treating the patient.
-The duties delegated to the Ophthalmic Assistant may include:
+Ophthalmic Medical Personnel provide support services to the Ophthalmologist.
+The Ophthalmic Medical Personnel is an important member of the eye care team, supplying vital information to the physician who is treating the patient.

-CCC&TI's OMA program includes both didactic(classroom) and "hands on" clinical experience.
+CCC&TI's OMP program includes both didactic(classroom) and "hands on" clinical experience.
 Clinical sites are located throughout the state.

-For more information about course descriptions or required courses, refer to the current CCC&TI Course Catalog.Learn more about a career as an Ophthalmic Medical Assistant.
+For more information about course descriptions or required courses, refer to the current CCC&TI Course Catalog.

-The OMA program is accredited by the Committee on Accreditation of Ophthalmic Medical Programs (CoA-OMP) as a clinical assistant level program.
+The OMP program is accredited by the International Council of Accreditation (ICA) as a clinical assistant level program.Outcome Stats

 Graduates of the program may be employed in ophthalmic offices, hospitals, surgery centers, and optometric offices.